TashaTJ/birthday-book-v2/README.md

 # **Birthday Book - Project Portfolio 3 - Python**

 Birthday Book is a Command Line Interface styled application, designed for a user to access their contacts birthday's, retrieve specific age & date information, edit & delete existing birthday contacts, and add new birthday entries data.
-This project has been designed for educational purposes and uses the Code Institutes mock terminal to run.
+This project has been designed for educational purposes and uses the Code Institute's mock terminal to run.

 You can view the live program here: <a href ='https://birthday-book-v2.herokuapp.com/' target="_blank"> Birthday Book Application</a>